Ellsworth City Library

 Ellsworth City Hall is closed for the following holidays:

-- Martin Luther King, Jr. Day 3rd Monday in January
+• Martin Luther King, Jr. Day (third Monday in January)

-A holiday that falls on a Saturday will be observed on the preceding Friday.
+If a recognized holiday falls on a Sunday, the holiday will be observed (City Hall will be closed) on the following Monday.

-A holiday that falls on a Sunday will be observed on the following Monday.
+If a recognized holiday falls on a Friday, the holiday will be observed (City Hall will be closed) on the preceding Thursday.

 What should I do if my keys are lost or stolen?